eternale88/movieInfoApp/README.md

 ## Synopsis

-My Todo App that  I  built with HTML5, CSS3, and Vanilla JavaScript
+My movie App that allows a user to search for movies by title, and retrieve specific information by id - using the OMDb API.
+I  built it with HTML5, CSS3, Bootstrap 4, Axios, sessionStorage, and jQuery.

 ## Motivation